scubastove4/Deja_Brew/README.md

 ![Random Beer Pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fg.foolcdn.com%2Feditorial%2Fimages%2F492714%2Fbeer-on-a-table.jpg&f=1&nofb=1)
 Deja Brew is the second project I completed as a student in the General Assembly Software Engineering Immersive program.
 This project is a MERN application that was completed over the course of a week.

 Deja Brew is a public beer review app.
 Users can search by beer type or beer name.
-When reviewing each beer, users have the option to rate from 0-5, create a flavor profile, and leave a comment.
+When reviewing each beer, users have the option to rate from 0-5, and leave a comment.
 Deja Brew also has a neat random beer feature for those who like to try any and every beer, just click on the link and a beer from the database will pop up.

 ---